-When you have studies on one side stating that vaccines do not cause autism, and studies on the other side stating that there is a link, which scientific conclusion do you tend to trust?
+When you have studies on one side stating that vaccines are safe and effective, and studies on the other side stating that vaccines can cause neurological damage, seizures, paralysis, autoimmune disease, and more… which scientific findings do you trust?

-On the other side, you have a generous amount independent scientific research which has identified a link between vaccines and autism.
-This research has even demonstrated a plausible mechanism for vaccine-induced autism.
-You have scientists and medical professionals who, though they have little to no incentive to openly speak on the subject, are ridiculed for attempting to challenge the consensus.
-You don’t have an industry giant to fund scientific research.
-And you certainly do not have the support of health organizations or government agencies such as the CDC, which profits from vaccines.
+On the other side, you have a generous amount independent scientific research which has not only discovered temporal relationships between vaccines and neurodevelopmental delays, seizures, paralysis, autoimmune disease, and more – but often times provides more than enough evidence for a causal relationship (not just a correlation).
+Some of these scientists have even demonstrated plausible mechanisms for the damage inflicted by vaccines.
+These scientists and medical professionals who perform this important research have little to no incentive to openly speak on the subject.
+They are ridiculed for attempting to challenge the consensus.
+They do not have an industry giant to fund their research, and they certainly do not have the support of the above government regulatory agencies

 Which side might be more susceptible to using fraudulent science to support their conclusion?
-Which side sounds more like “junk science”?
+Which side sounds more like “junk science” or advertising?

-I hope this is something you think about.
-In the end, always consider the source.
+I hope this is something you consider.
+The source of the information matters.

 Ask the question: Who benefits from this research, and who funded it?